-As in the point-to-point case, all start calls are local and return immediately with a request handle (cf. Section ??
-(Section 3.7.1)), irrespective of the status of other processes.
 Multiple nonblocking collective communications can be outstanding on a single communicator.
-If the call causes some system resource to be exhausted, then it will fail and return an error code.
-Quality implementations of MPI should ensure that this happens only in 1
+If the nonblocking call causes some system resource to be exhausted, then it will fail and generate an MPI exception.
+Quality implementations of MPI should ensure that this happens only in pathological cases.

-"pathological" cases.
 That is, an MPI implementation should be able to support a large number of pending nonblocking operations.